Practical engineer: Professional regulation

-Practical Engineers mediate between professional engineers and engineering technicians.
-While most of the decision making process is performed by professional engineers and most of the practical work is done by technicians, practical engineers are taught to be able to follow instructions and re-adapt concepts designed by professional engineers.
+While most of the decision-making process is performed by professional engineers and most of the practical work is done by technicians, practical engineers are taught to be able to do both things.

 In Israel, practical engineers are an integral part of the hi-tech industry and form an important work-force.

-Practical Engineers are licensed to lead and hold responsible for engineering projects up to a certain level.
-For example, in Israel, construction practical engineers are permitted to design constructions of up to 11.5 meters high with spans up to 6 meters.
-For larger scale projects a full engineering degree with specialization in construction is required.
+Practical Engineers are licensed to lead and hold responsible for engineering projects according to their license (laws vary by country).
+For example, in Israel, construction practical engineers are permitted to design constructions of up to 11.5 meters high.
+For larger scale projects a higher engineering degree with specialization in construction is required.

 Education, training and skills

 Practical engineers receive formal education that meets with criteria published by the National Institute for Technological Training.

 In sum around 2200 frontal academic hours are taught over a period of two to three years.

 From an academic point of view, the main things differentiating engineers from practical engineers are the level and magnitude of foundation subjects, such as mathematics and physics.

 Practical Engineers are taught foundations but only to the extent required by their profession, hence making their study shorter and more focused.

 As part of the certification process, practical engineers are also required to undertake national certification tests, and to complete and defend a final project in their field of study or to participate in an internship program.